-The Continuity of Care and Coordination of Coverage unit is responsible for coordinating DMS efforts in the implementation of the Health Care Independence Program.
+The Continuity of Care and Coordination of Coverage unit is responsible for coordinating DMS efforts in the implementation of the Health Care Independence program and the transition to Arkansas Works.
 The unit assists with coordination of coverage for enrollees as they move in and out of Medicaid and transition to private health insurance programs.
-The unit is also responsible for the administration and oversight of the Balancing Incentive Program, which implements required structural changes to enhance Medicaid-funded Home and Community Based Services.
-Additionally, this unit supports other Medicaid initiatives and coordinates with all areas within DMS, several other DHS Divisions and other State agencies.
+Additionally, this unit supports other Medicaid initiatives and coordinates with all of DMS and several other DHS divisions and State agencies.